bloomberg/bde-tools/doc/waf.rst

 Install Command
 ---------------

 Once the repository has been built, it can be installed using the install command.
-This command **must** be invoked from a path within the repository.

 ::